grandeurkoe/python-automation-projects/README.md

 This project automates the Cookie Clicker game using the selenium package.

+The automation process performs the following operation:
+1. Navigate to the [Cookie Clicker](https://orteil.dashnet.org/experiments/cookie/) website.
+2. Click 🍪 every few seconds (You can set this yourself).
+3. Check for any ungrayed upgrades.
+4. Click on the cheapest upgrade.
+5. Repeat steps 2 to 4 for 5 minutes.

 ![Cookie Clicker](automated-cookie-clicker/automated-cookie-clicker.gif)

 ### Day 049 - LinkedIn Job Application